Want a natural alternative asset? Invest in a tree

+Followers of the blog and investors in our funds will know that we use listed alternatives such as REITs and Infrastructure to improve diversification.
 Our latest addition to the band of listed alternatives is forestry.
-In this slightly longer than usual blog, I define the asset class, look at its characteristics and also cover how we implement exposure to this asset class in our portfolios.
+In this slightly longer than usual blog, I define the asset class, look at its characteristics and also cover how we implement this asset class in our portfolios.

 Start with the roots

 Let’s start by defining the asset class.
 What does it mean to be invested in forestry?
 We define investment in forestry as investing into timberland companies, which own forests and the associated lands as their main assets.
-As such, the success of these companies depends on their ability to manage their resources in a sustainable way.
+As such, success of these companies depends on their ability to manage their resources in a sustainable way.

-Demand does not go in just one direction, however.
+Demand tends to follow economic activity closely.
+For example, as homebuilding activity increases so does the demand for lumber or as e-commerce picks up, demand for packaging and thus pulp increases.
+Demand is not a one way street however.
 The move from paper to digital content has resulted in a structural decline in paper demand.
-Demand has also been affected by the recent trade war between the US and China, as many of the established and larger timberland firms are based in the US and export to China.
+Demand has also been affected by the recent trade war between the US and China.
+Many of the established and larger timberland firms are based in the US, with exports to China.
 Lumber exports fell as the trade war increased global growth uncertainty.

 Mixing trees with other asset classes

 Put all of this into the context of historical returns, we find that over the long term forestry has lagged wider equity markets.
 Is this a bad thing?
 Not necessarily.
 Similar to other listed alternatives, forestry has a lower beta to equities.
 What is the price of lower beta?
 As we can see from the line chart, it would underperform equities in periods of positive performance but on the flip side, can outperform in periods of negative performance.
 For example, from peak to trough of the global financial crisis, forestry outperformed broader equities by circa 10%, offering investors better downside protection.
 A similar dynamic was also at play during dot-com bubble in the early 2000s.